weekplan/www/_pages/academy/journaling/questions-to-fire-up-the-journaling-habit.md

 group-order: 1

 ---
-# Questions to Fire Up Your Journaling Habit

 When people start writing their journals, they usually don’t know how to start, or what to write about.

 It’s okay.